Emilio Z. Marquez

-Emilio Zurbano Marquez is a Filipino bishop of the Roman Catholic Church who served as the fourth bishop of Diocese of Lucena.
+Emilio Zurbano Marquez (born May 28, 1941) is a Filipino bishop of the Roman Catholic Church who served as the fourth bishop of Diocese of Lucena.
 He previously served as the first Bishop of Gumaca in Quezon province from January 29, 1985, until his appointment as Coadjutor Bishop of Lucena and Apostolic Administrator of Gumaca on May 4, 2002.
-After the resignation of Bishop Bishop Ruben T. Profugo in 2003, Bishop Marquez was installed as the fourth Bishop of Lucena on November 4, 2003.
+After the resignation of Bishop Ruben T. Profugo in 2003, Bishop Marquez was installed as the fourth Bishop of Lucena on November 4, 2003.
 He was also the chairman and CEO of Mount Carmel Diocesan General Hospital in Lucena City, Quezon.
 Marquez retired as Bishop of Lucena on July 29, 2017, upon reaching the canonical retirement age of 75.
 Pope Francis accepted his resignation and appointed Bishop Mel Rey Uy, then the economer of the Diocese of Romblon, as his successor.

 Early life and education

-Marquez was born on May 28, 1941, in Lopez, Quezon.
-He completed his elementary education at Lopez Elementary School and attended high school at Our Lady of Mount Carmel Seminary in Tayabas, Quezon.
+Marquez was born on May 28, 1941, in Lopez, Tayabas (now Quezon).
+He completed his elementary education at Lopez Elementary School and attended high school at Our Lady of Mount Carmel Seminary in Tayabas.
 He pursued philosophical and theological studies at the University of Santo Tomas Central Seminary in Manila.
 Furthering his education, he undertook postgraduate studies in theology at the Universidad Teológica del Norte de España in Burgos, Spain, and at the Angelicum University in Rome, Italy.
 He also obtained a Licentiate in Canon Law from the Lateran University in Rome.

 Priesthood

 Marquez was ordained a priest on June 6, 1964, by Bishop Alfredo Ma.
 Obviar.
 He served in various capacities, including as a professor and later vice rector at Mount Carmel Seminary in Sariaya, Quezon.
-He also held the position of rector at St. Alphonsus School of Theology in Lucena City and served as a parish priest in Pagbilao, Quezon.
+He also held the position of rector at St. Alphonsus School of Theology in Lucena and served as a parish priest in Pagbilao, Quezon.